-Roadside Assistance is available 24 hours a day, 365 days a year in the U.S. and Canada for 3 years after you purchase your MICHELIN replacement tires.
+Roadside Assistance is available 24 hours a day, 365 days a year in Canada and the U.S. for three years after you purchase your MICHELIN replacement tires.
+Simply call 1-866-794-5666.

-In the event you need roadside assistance, simply call 1-888-553-4327 (also provided on the tear-out wallet card), and a qualified service professional will provide assistance.
-If an inflated spare is not available, towing will be provided at no cost (up to 150 miles) to the nearest approved Michelin tire retailer of your choice.
+In the event of a flat tire, a qualified service professional will replace your flat tire with your inflated spare.
+If an inflated spare is not available, towing will be provided at no cost (up to 250 kilometres) to the nearest approved Michelin tire retailer of your choice.

-MICHELIN® Passenger and Light Truck Replacement Tire LIMITED WARRANTY & TREADWEAR^{2,5} WARRANTY:
+MICHELIN® Passenger and Light Truck Replacement Tire LIMITED MILEAGE WARRANTY: